facetframer/zshnip/README.md

 - Your snippet will have expanded.
 - After this, when you press `Alt-J` after your snippet alias (e.g. `gs`) this expansion will be used.

-There is a concise walk through of this in [this section of the presentation](https://www.youtube.com/watch?v=6bHHKTBNhb0&t=35)

 # Motivation